-Described by UNESCO as 'a masterpiece of Gothic architecture', the Kölner Dom was declared a world heritage site in 1996.
-The construction of the Gothic cathedral took 632 years, and when it was finally completed in 1880, it was one of the world's tallest building.
-The Dom stands an imposing 157m high and you will need to be in good shape if you want to climb one of the towers, although the view from the top is definitely worth the effort.
+Described by UNESCO as 'a masterpiece of Gothic architecture,' the Kölner Dom was declared a world heritage site in 1996.
+The construction of the Gothic cathedral took 632 years, and when it was finally completed in 1880, it was one of the world's tallest buildings.
+The Dom stands an imposing 157 meters high and you will need to be in good shape if you want to climb one of the towers, although the view from the top is definitely worth the effort.

 The church is magnificent!
 There just aren't words to describe its beauty.
 Climbing up the church towers however was terrifing!
 The stairs were on a winding staircase big enough for only one person but there was traffic going BOTH WAYS on that staircase (and you know how those wineding staircase get narrow to the one side only big enough for the tips of your feet...and that was the side going downward...TERRIFING!).
 By the time I got up to a stoping point (about 3/4ths up) my legs were shaking...then you have more stairs to go up fortunately these stairs were only one way.
 It was great, but I don't know if I could get the courage to climb that tower again.

 As I got out of the train station, I was mesmerized by the MAJESTIC architecture and stunning view of the Dom.
 I have traveled all over the world and never seen anything more spectacular.
 I stood in AWE for many minutes just appreciating the wonderful monstrosity of this building.
 Although, I did not get to climb the stairs or go inside, the outside spells SPEECHLESS.
 This is a must go place and highly recommended!!!

 A must-see in Cologne!
 The church architecture is incredible, and inside and out is stunning.
 Just walk through if that's all you have time for - you will enjoy this place immensely.
 Mass is said periodically as well (although only in German, I believe).